 The charity sector in Australia is large and diverse.
 Starting here, you can explore the size and shape of the whole of the charity sector using the best/most recent data available for each charity.

-There are two versions of the dataset available:
+There are three versions of the dataset available:

-Either way you’ll be able to look at the same range of illustrations filtered with different options like organisation size or state/territory.
-The main difference is that some illustrations in the second version have been modified to make sense if only one or two sectors are selected.
+For the ACNC data you’ll be able to look at the same range of illustrations filtered with different options like organisation size or state/territory.
+The main difference between options 1) and 2) are that some illustrations in option 2) have been modified to make sense if only one or two sectors are selected.
+For option 3) ORIC data, there are no opportunities to filter the data due to the limited number of charities reporting to ORIC.

 Click here to see an international map showing countries (besides Australia!) in which Australian charities operate.